 - Colombia: Cities in the 21st Century (Spring 2020)

 - Puerto Rico: Global Inequality and Community Development (Spring 2022)

 Global learning on campus

-The Sociology Department offers another exciting global learning experience.
-Students can take a globally networked class that connects faculty and students who are located in another country.
-In collaboration with partners at Hanze University of Applied Science, Dr. Janine DeWitt and her colleague, Loes Damhof, have pioneered this form of global learning by offering The Global Village.
-This course is taken simultaneously by students at both universities.
-The professors and students meet together for presentations and guided discussions, sharing their observations of globalization in the communities where they live, work, and play.
-Through these exchanges students on both sides of the Atlantic gain a deeper understanding of globalization, identify its different impacts on people within their communities, and build valuable career skills by working on intercultural teams.
-Plans are underway to expand our globally networked classroom offerings.
-Stay tuned!
+The Sociology Department offers other exciting global learning experiences.
+Students have taken a globally networked class that connects faculty and students who are located in another country.
+In collaboration with partners at Hanze University of Applied Science, Dr. Janine DeWitt and her colleague, Loes Damhof, pioneered this form of global learning by offering The Global Village.
+This course was taken simultaneously by students at both universities.
+The professors and students met for presentations and guided discussions, sharing their observations of globalization in the communities where they live, work, and play.
+Through these exchanges students on both sides of the Atlantic gained a deeper understanding of globalization, identifying its different impacts on people within their communities, and building valuable career skills by working on intercultural teams.

 Dr. DeWitt’s The Global Village course was designed as part of the Collaborative Online International Teaching project (COIL) at the Global Center of the State University of New York.
 In addition, the Association of Catholic Colleges and Universities recently mentioned this global networked classroom experience on its list of the “Ten ways that Catholic higher education lives the vision of Gaudium et Spes.”